 There are two reasons for which we have included Tarantulace in our list of best beginner climbing shoes, and that is accessibility and performance.
 You, as a beginner, will love them while you are on a rough climb.

 Black Diamond is one of the favorite brands of new climbers.
 It has earned a lot of hype among the best rock climbing shoes for beginners.

 It is something new yet appealing to put on your feet for climbing.
 It is a simple, comfortable, flat, and low-budget climbing pair with decent performance.

 Momentum shoes are from “Knit,” the synthetic we have discussed earlier in this guide.
 The material on Momentum is more breathable.
 It looks similar to your street trainers like Nike and Adidas in style.
 It is a deadly combination of style, performance, and comfort.

-The performance of Momentum it pretty solid on face climbs and overhangs.
+The performance of Momentum is pretty solid on face climbs and overhangs.
 However, it struggles a little while climbing roofs and slabs.
 For a beginner, these cons won’t matter a lot.

-Momentum is available in lace and strap version.
+Momentum is available in lace and strap versions.
 It is also available for kids in a smaller size.
-Energy is a stylish looking climbing shoe for beginners.
+Energy is a stylish-looking climbing shoe for beginners.